The Neely Cancer Fund Initiatives

 The Neely Cancer Fund was created in 2001 after the establishment of The Neely House in order to continue the mission of The Cam Neely Foundation for Cancer Care - to help cancer patients and their families during and after treatments.
 There is a constant increase in people being diagnosed with cancer so it is important for our Foundation to continually utilize the funds that we raise for initiatives that offer an immediate impact and assure tangible results to cancer patients and their families.
 Support of The Neely Cancer Fund will assure that patients with a cancer diagnosis will have access to the latest in technology and treatments and streamlined care in a comforting environment.

 The Neely Cancer Fund is dedicated to finding new ways to improve the lives of cancer patients and their families as they begin their cancer journey, undergo treatment and beyond.

 Marlene Neely Center for Digestive Health

 The Marlene Neely Center for Digestive Health is the eighth project for The Cam Neely Foundation.
-The foundation pledged $1.5 million in March of 2012 to Tufts Medical Center to build a new space in honor of Cam's mother who lost her battle with colon cancer.
-The space will be completed in three phases which will be finished in early 2018.
+The foundation pledged $1.5 million to Tufts Medical Center to build a new space in honor of Cam's mother who lost her battle with colon cancer.
+The space was completed in three phases and was finished in early 2018.
 This space is heavily used and was very much in need of a renovation.